n00bgineer/tracepath-diagonostics/README.md

 POST /api/report: Submit a report generation request to the server.
 ```

-## API Documentation

-For detailed information about each endpoint and how to use them, refer to the API documentation.
-The documentation is available at http://localhost:3000/api-docs when the server is running.

 ## Contributing

 Contributions are welcome!
 If you find any issues or want to add new features, please open an issue or submit a pull request to the GitHub repository.